 These places are only one to two hours outside London by train or car, and we will pass through the natural beauty of the southern English countryside, with rolling hills and a patchwork of green fields, dotted with stately oak, beech, and ash trees, and bounded by ancient hedgerows.

 I’ll set you up to get the most from your visit.
 Windsor Castle sits on a rock a hundred feet above the River Thames and can be seen from miles around, and I’ll show you the views across the valley to Eton and miles beyond.
 We’ll explore the Windsor Castle grounds within the mediaeval walls and discover how an old-fashioned castle was defended with murder holes, portcullises and arrow loops.
 Step inside and admire the opulent State Apartments adorned with art by Rubens and Van Dyck, gorgeous tapestries and wood carvings.
-Widely considered among the finest interiors in Europe, they are still used for State visits and other occasions by the Queen and other senior members of the royal family.
+Widely considered among the finest interiors in Europe, they are still used for State visits and other occasions by the King and other senior members of the royal family.
 You will be walking in the footsteps of Presidents, Heads of State and other VIPs from all over the world!

-You can enjoy anecdotes about life in Windsor Castle today from the Queen’s favourite tipple, her very special wake-up call and which room you would sleep in if were been lucky enough to be invited to stay.
+You can enjoy anecdotes about life in Windsor Castle today from the late Queen’s favourite tipple, her very special wake-up call and which room you would sleep in if were been lucky enough to be invited to stay.

 The town of Windsor is a compact place, worthy of exploring on foot.
 You’ll find lots to enjoy from its cobbled streets, the superb views along the Long Walk, quaint pubs and lunch venues and a very crooked building.
-And you must see the 1689 Guildhall where Prince Charles and Camilla Parker-Bowles were married in 2005, exactly 10 years after my wedding in the same venue.
+And you must see the 1689 Guildhall where Charles and Camilla Parker-Bowles were married in 2005, exactly 10 years after my wedding in the same venue.
 If we are spending a full day in Windsor, we should also stroll down to the river Thames, and its resident graceful swans.
 A short stroll across the pedestrian bridge brings us to the small town of Eton, with its high street of old shops and some surprisingly old buildings.
 Eton is mainly famous for Eton College, one of England’s top public schools, which of course is anything but public.
 In term time we should see the boys in their old-fashioned uniforms, and we can see some of their beautiful buildings from the outside.
 This school was where Prince William and Harry were educated as well as the actors Hugh Grant Damien Lewis and Eddie Redmayne.
 It has also produced 19 prime ministers as well as Joseph Banks the botanist who accompanied James Cook on his first voyage to Australia.

 Around 90 minutes by car to south west of London, Stonehenge is the greatest stone age monument in England and one of the world’s greatest mysteries.
 Set in Salisbury Plain, a huge area of rolling chalk grassland, this unique monument was first constructed about 5,000 years ago, the large stones that everyone recognises were erected around 4,500 years ago.
 As we walk around the circle we can ponder the mystery of how and why it was built.
 Although I follow all the latest theories about the monument, but no-one knows its exact purpose.